fralau/yamlpp/README.md

 ## Introducing YAMLpp
 What if we had a way to generate a new YAML file (or more than one) according to a single pattern?

-The purpose of **YAML Preprocessor (YAMLpp)** is to help programmers prepare YAML files from a template, with rules that produce the appropriate results according to source data.
+The purpose of **YAML Preprocessor (YAMLpp)** is to help programmers prepare YAML files from a template, with rules that produce the YAML tree according to source data.
 It extends standard YAML with constructs for variable declaration, conditionals, iteration, functions, importing and exporting YAML files, and importing Python modules.

+YAMLpp is a macro language, since it manipulates the YAML tree on which it resides.

 Here is a simple example: